oliversalzburg/iac-aws-bootstrap/README.md

 > [!CAUTION]
 > **Extremely opinionated solution ahead!**

+- Globally addressable resource names (S3) are fully randomized.
-- State store and lock table in home region.
+- State store and lock table reside in home region.
 - State store and lock table are encrypted with multi-region KMS key.
 - State _and_ keys are replicated to secondary region.
-Key is additionally replicated to a "keystore region".
+Keys are additionally replicated to a "keystore region".
 - State and replica have distinct log buckets in their respective regions.
 - State version history and log history are maintained through lifecycle management.
+- Resulting identifiers are stored in encrypted SSM parameters.

 Out of scope: